 - 150 ml unsweetened dairy-free milk (I used soya milk)

 - 1.5 tsp ground cinnamon

 - zest of 1 lemon

-- In a food mixer or large bowl, whisk together the margarine and soft brown sugar for 2-3 minutes.
-Add the soya yoghurt and milk and whisk again, then stir through the cinnamon, lemon zest and oats.
+- In a food mixer or large bowl, whisk together the margarine and soft brown sugar for 2-3 minutes, until fairly pale and fluffy.

-- Sieve the flour and baking powder into the mixture.
-Stir gently until just combined, then fold through the apples and sultanas.
+- Tip the milk and yoghurt mix into the cake mix, then sieve the flour and baking powder into the mixture.
+Mix gently until just combined

-- Leave to cool in the tin, then lift out and slice into squares.
+- Leave to cool in the tin, then lift out and slice.